Raul Ruidiaz’s brace helps Sounders leapfrog Galaxy for Western Conference lead

-This time the looks and attempts found the back of the net for the Sounders.
+“We’re still trying to get used to each other, we’re still getting game fit,” Rowe said during a video conference call with media.
+“As things progress, you’ll see us get better and better.”

+What’s better than a second blowout at Lumen Field is a chilling thought.
+On Sunday, it was another brace from Raul Ruidiaz that helped Seattle collect a 3-0 win against the Los Angeles Galaxy.

-Raul Ruidiaz scored a brace to help the Sounders collect a 3-0 win against the Los Angeles Galaxy at Lumen Field on Sunday.
-They leapfrogged L.A. for the lead in the Western Conference.
+Seattle leapfrogged L.A. for the lead in the Western Conference.

-Much like on the road against Los Angeles FC last week, the Sounders created a lot of good looks in the opening half.
-Yet on Sunday, the Sounders outshot the Galaxy 6-2, scoring twice before the 25-minute mark.
-The club finished in a 1-1 draw against LAFC.
+Much like in the road draw against Los Angeles FC last week, the Sounders created a lot of good looks in the opening half.
+Yet on Sunday, the Sounders outshot the Galaxy 6-2, scoring twice before the 25 minute mark.

-Sounders defender Brad Smith kicked things off by chasing down a pass from forward Will Bruin to swipe a left-footed cross to Ruidiaz in the box.
+Smith kicked things off by chasing down a pass from forward Will Bruin to swipe a left-footed cross to Ruidiaz in the box.
 The striker raised his right leg to meet the ball and knock it down past Galaxy keeper Jonathan Bond for the score in the 20th minute.

 Three minutes later, multiple Sounders players had touches on the ball before Smith rushed to a Bond deflection and tapped it in for a goal in the 23rd minute.
+It’s Smith’s second of the season.

 Ruidiaz slammed the door shut on the Galaxy with the brace in second-half stoppage time.
+He has four goals in three games.

+“We pose problems for teams in the attacking half based on the tactics and our personnel,” Sounders coach Brian Schmetzer said during a video conference call with media.
+In the club’s opening three matches, they’ve scored seven goals and conceded one, which was off a set piece.

 Due to safety precautions amid the COVID-19 pandemic, the Sounders (2-0-1) only seated 7,148 people for the match.
 But those supporting the Rave Green unleashed cheers for the goals that made it seem like the standard 40,000 people were in attendance.